mdjmplugin/mobile-dj-manager/readme.txt

 * Developer friendly
 * A number of [plugin extensions](http://mdjm.co.uk/add-ons/ "MDJM Add-ons") are available to further enhance the automation including Contact Forms, Payment Gateways and Calendar Sync

+**Communication with MDJM Event Management Servers** This plugin will only communicate with MDJM Event Management servers when paid MDJM extensions are installed for the purpose of license checks and providing updates to the paid extensions only.
+This communication does not happen when there are no paid MDJM extensions installed.

 == Installation ==

 **Automated Installation**